twistingmercury/monitoring/logs/readme.md

 ```

+:eyes: Zerolog is currently used for logging since there isn't yet an [OTel logging implementation for Go](https://opentelemetry.io/docs/instrumentation/go/#status-and-releases).

 ## Log Collectors and Agents

 This has been tested using [Vector](https://vector.dev/) and the [Datadog Agent](https://docs.datadoghq.com/agent/), with the destination being [Datadog](https://www.datadoghq.com/).